YouTransactor-SAS/mPOS-SDK-Android/README.md

 ## UCubeAPI : Initialization

-* This API initializes the sdk by initializing differents modules; RPC, Payment, MDM…
+* This API initializes the SDK by initializing differents modules; RPC, Payment, MDM…
-* It takes in input the YTMPOSProduct that user of SDK choose to use.
+* It takes in input the YTMPOSProduct that user of SDK chooses to use.
-* It can throws two type of exception : BleNotSupportException and BluetoothNotSupportException.
+* It can throw two types of exception: BleNotSupportException and BluetoothNotSupportException.
-* BleNotSupportException : mean that the YTMPOSProduct specified was the uCube_Touch and the used smartphone don’t supports BLE.
+* BleNotSupportException : mean that the YTMPOSProduct specified was the uCube_Touch and the used smartphone don’t support BLE.
-* BluetoothNotSupportException : mean that the used smartphone don’t support Bluetooth.
+* BluetoothNotSupportException : mean that the used smartphone doesn’t support Bluetooth.
 * User should call this API before start using any other API of SDK.